SunnyPNguyen/a1-wongsr94/A1_Shi Rui Wong.md

 Q8 The total consumption of electricity in 94305 is similar to my expectations as it is a school area that while classified as residential, does not have a siginificant population density.
 This is as opposed to a city area like the vicinity of San Jose.

-The average consumption of electricity per customer is unsurprising in terms of the Palo Alto vicinity as most customer would be of a similar demographic (student, academics) as opposed to the sparsely populated areas such as the parks and reserves where likely customers would be a managing company/agency.
+The average consumption of electricity per customer is unsurprising in terms of the Palo Alto vicinity as most customers would be of a similar demographic (student, academics) as opposed to the sparsely populated areas such as the parks and reserves where likely customers would be a managing company/agency.